Pope Pius X: Cardinalate and patriarchate

-Pope Leo XIII made him a cardinal of the order of cardinal priests in a secret consistory on 12 June 1893.
+Pope Leo XIII made Sarto a cardinal of the order of cardinal priests in a secret consistory on 12 June 1893.
 In a public consistory on 15 June, the Pope gave him his cardinal's red galero, assigned him the titular church of San Bernardo alle Terme, and appointed him Patriarch of Venice.
 This caused difficulty, however, as the government of reunified Italy claimed the right to nominate the Patriarch, since the previous sovereign, the Emperor of Austria, had exercised that power.
 The poor relations between the Roman Curia and the Italian civil government since the annexation of the Papal States in 1870 placed additional strain on the appointment.
 The number of vacant sees soon grew to 30.
 Sarto was finally permitted to assume the position of patriarch in 1894.
 In regard to being named as a cardinal, Sarto told a local newspaper that he felt "anxious, terrified and humiliated".

 After being named cardinal and before leaving for Venice, he visited his mother.
 Overwhelmed with emotion, she asked: "My son, give your mother a last blessing", sensing that it would be the last time that they would see each other.
 Arriving in Venice, he was formally enthroned on 24 November 1894.

 As cardinal-patriarch, Sarto avoided politics, allocating his time to social works and strengthening parochial credit unions.
 However, in his first pastoral letter to the Venetians, Sarto argued that in matters pertaining to the Pope, "There should be no questions, no subtleties, no opposing of personal rights to his rights, but only obedience."

 In April 1903, Pope Leo XIII reportedly said to Lorenzo Perosi: "Hold him very dear, Perosi, as in the future he will be able to do much for you.
 We firmly believe he will be our successor".
 As a cardinal, he was considered by the time of his papal election as one of the most prominent preachers in the Church despite his lesser fame globally.
 In his role as a cardinal, Sarto held membership in the congregations for Bishops and Regulars, Rites, and Indulgences and Sacred Relics.